SAP-samples/process-automation-enablement/Workshops/DSAG 2023/exercises/1_CreateBuildAppProject/README.md

 16. Add another data entity to store the invoice in Document Management Service.
     > For this data connection, Destinations are not used because, the response from Document Management Service is in XML format.
-AppGyver can only read JSON responses.<br> Because of this reason Document Management Service is connected using DIRECT REST API.
+SAP Build Apps can only read JSON responses.<br> Because of this reason Document Management Service is connected using DIRECT REST API.

     Click on <b> CREATE DATA ENTITY</b> and now select <b>REST API direct integration</b>.